FloresFelipe/LabVIEW-CLI-Wrapper/README.md

 Well, I start by building an Event-Driven State Machine that would basically respond to a button click event by building a command string, running it by calling the System Exec.vi, and then processing the Standard Output to show it on different types of indicators (List Box, String Indicator, Menu Ring, etc)

 I worked fine, but I began to think that this code could be easily reused to bring other applications that operate via CLI to LabVIEW.
 But how to do it in a scalabe manner?
 I mean, do I need to copy the entire project, delete the cases for the InsightCM command, edit both the TypeDefs in the project (Data Cluster and Enum) to then be able to implement my commands and UI?
-That sounds like a lot of work! =//
+That sounds like a lot of work! :weary:

 When I think in reusability and scalability, LabVIEW OOP always comes up to my mind, so I decided to give it a shot.